broadinstitute/cromwell/docs/developers/bitesize/workflowExecution/majorActors.md

 Each `SubWorkflowExecutionActor` is responsible for:

 * Running a single sub-workflow.
-* Parent actor for the `WorkflowActor` created to run the sub-workflow.
+* Parent actor for a new `WorkflowExecutionActor` (see above) created to run the sub-workflow.

 ## Major Actor Hierarchy (in context)